bmc/peoplegen-rust/README.md

 This is a Rust version of the original Scala [peoplegen](https://github.com/bmc/peoplegen) tool I built awhile ago.
 I made this Rust version as part of my "learning Rust" journey.
+One advantage this version has over the Scala version: The Rust version is considerably faster, since it compiles down to a native executable.

 The tool can generate CSV or JSON output.